dougEfresh/blog/consenus-breakdown.md

 ## The Big Players

-Let's look at this from the big financial players' perspective: insurance, pension funds, soverign funds...etc
+Let's look at this from the big financial players' perspective: insurance, pension funds, sovereign funds...etc

 Suppose I want to start a bitcoin bank to provide basic loans and deposits with interest.
 I would want to get some insurance as my competitors would do the same.